nixworks/public/news/2010/10/26/index.md

 ##### Hungary
 ### [Hungarian-born multibillionaire George Soros donates $1 million to the Drug Policy Alliance to fund California's Proposition 19 in the upcoming November 2, 2010 elections that would legalize marijuana in the state if passed. ](/news/2010/10/26/hungarian-born-multibillionaire-george-soros-donates-1-million-to-the-drug-policy-alliance-to-fund-california-s-proposition-19-in-the-upcom.md)
-_Context: George Soros, Proposition 19, Hungary, cannabis, California, Drug Policy Alliance, November 2, 2010 elections_
+_Context: George Soros, Drug Policy Alliance, cannabis, California, Proposition 19, November 2, 2010 elections, Hungary_

 ##### Iraq
 ### [Former Foreign Minister of Iraq Tariq Aziz is sentenced to death for persecuting members of the Islamic Dawa Party during Saddam Hussein's regime. ](/news/2010/10/26/former-foreign-minister-of-iraq-tariq-aziz-is-sentenced-to-death-for-persecuting-members-of-the-islamic-dawa-party-during-saddam-hussein-s-r.md)
-_Context: Saddam Hussein, Tariq Aziz, Islamic Dawa Party, Iraq_
+_Context: Saddam Hussein, Islamic Dawa Party, Iraq, Tariq Aziz_

 ##### GlaxoSmithKline
 ### [GlaxoSmithKline pleads guilty to intentionally manufacturing and distributing adulterated drugs, including Paxil, and will pay $750 million for committing the felony. ](/news/2010/10/26/glaxosmithkline-pleads-guilty-to-intentionally-manufacturing-and-distributing-adulterated-drugs-including-paxil-and-will-pay-750-million.md)